bugzmanov/cleancode-critique/src/chapter_7.md

 }
 ```

-UserDAO is an abstraction that suppose to hide how persistence is achieved and should allow changing storage engines transparently to the code that uses it.
-Also DAO code can make a decision based on SQLException level, upper layers of the app most likely not have enough context.
+UserDAO is an abstraction that should hide persistance details.
+And switching storage engines should be transparent for the upper layers.
+Plus, only DAO layer can make a decision based on SQLException level, upper layers most likely don't have enough context.

-Enterprise grade solution to this problem is to have dedicated exception types for each layer:
+Enterprise grade solution is to have layered exceptions:

 ```java
 class DAOException extends Exception